How to Know if You Have Anxiety

 Build a support group: It is important to have an outlet for your feelings.
 Having someone to talk to when feeling overwhelmed helps keep the situation from spiraling out of control.
 Choose a trusted family member or a friend to confide in.
 The other option is to join a local or online support group.
 Sharing might help you better understand where you stand with your anxiety issues.

 Eat a balanced diet: A healthy diet keeps you energized.
 It should include a balanced mix of meat, fish, vegetables, fruits, whole grains and nuts.
+You can also use CBD Tinctures every day to help cope with the symptoms.
+CBD Tinctures are good for stress if you have a lot of it.

 Avoid caffeine, alcohol and illicit drugs: Caffeine, alcohol, drugs, and smoking when used in excessive aggravate anxiety symptoms.
 Abstaining from or limiting their use reduces the risk of developing an anxiety disorder.